AhmedManan/Rokomari.com_Selenium_Automation_Test/README.md

-# Rokomari.Com Selenium Test Project
+# WafiLife Selenium Test Project

 Welcome to the Digital Aid Selenium Test Project!
-This repository contains a collection of **Selenium test scripts** for automating the testing of the Web Application [Rokomari](https://rokomari.com).
+This repository contains a collection of **Selenium test scripts** for automating the testing of the Web Application [WafiLife](https://www.wafilife.com/).
 The purpose of this test project is to ensure the proper functioning of Dengue Aid's features through automated testing.

 ## Table of Contents